devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/15-filters.md

 ## Head Command

-To filter the output based on line numbers we
+To filter the output based on line numbers and that to be from starting of the file then we use `head` command.

 `Syntax: head <filename>`